Back to Blog

 The three most common errors a supervisor will make during a difficult conversation are what Mark likes to call: Rapid Fire, Stay Puff, and the Gotcha Sandwich.

-Rapid Fire
+1. Rapid Fire

 In this situation, all you do is unhinge and completely unload your laundry list of complaints onto your subordinate.
-Meanwhile, this officer stopped listening a quarter of the way through your rant and is already contemplating, “Do I punch this sucker in the face?” or “I’ll just quit and be done with this place.”
-Typically, this error happens due to a couple of reasons: the issue at hand has you so upset you can’t restrain yourself, or you’ve avoided the problem for so long that you’ve built a giant pile of dry ammo that just finally met its match.
+Meanwhile, this officer likely stopped listening a quarter of the way through your rant and is contemplating, “Do I punch this sucker in the face?” or “I’ll just quit and be done with this place.”

-Stay Puff
+2. Stay Puff

 The opposite of Rapid Fire is a Stay Puff situation.
 This happens when a supervisor is so uncomfortable about having a difficult conversation with a staff member that they go above and beyond to minimize any negative impact.
 This supervisor blames other parties such as the Sheriff's Administration or the Warden for the mishaps.
-These supervisors “puff” themselves up to be the “friend” and deflect from his or her duty of supervising and counseling this employee.
-You may recall conversations that start with, “I don’t have a problem with what you did, but those idiots upfront want a paper on you” then in the same breath turn into something like, “Oh, by the way, your attendance has been good, keep it up.”
-With conversations like these, your staff won’t know if they’ve been given a disciplinary or a promotion.
+These supervisors “puff” themselves up to be the “friend” and deflect from their duty of supervising and counseling this employee.

-Gotcha Sandwich
+3. Gotcha Sandwich

-Have you ever been the victim of a compliment that ended with you wishing you had worn some lead pants to work?
-The Gotcha Sandwich is served when a supervisor says something to an officer like, “Hey Officer Johnson, great job on catching that contraband in 2A tank… by the way, you were late on a round that day.
+Have you ever been the victim of a compliment that ended with wishing you had worn some lead pants to work?
+The Gotcha Sandwich is served when a supervisor says something to an officer like, “Hey Officer Johnson, great job catching that contraband in 2A tank… by the way, you were late on a round that day.
 If you’re late again, trust me you won’t like what happens.”
 This supervisor reels the subordinate in with a compliment and then drops the hammer on them out of nowhere.